MangoMirage/captain-kitty-one-ear/the-may-cow.md

 Kitty shrugged, flashing a sly grin.
 “Mangoes grow back, so wha’ harm be done?
 An’ tell me dis, girl - ain’t survivin’ at sea ‘bout takin’ what ya need?”

 Mary was just about to argue, saying that local people may rely upon the mango harvest to survive, when… they heard it.
-A row rumble at first.
+A low rumble at first.
 Then the faint sound of hooves striking the earth getting louder, and the clear jingle-jangle clanking of a rusted old chain.
 The grove seemed to hold its breath.
 Kitty, Mary, and crew suddenly realised that they were not alone.
 The May Cow was coming for them!

  “*Ruuuuun*!”, screamed Kitty!